Destructibility of the tree property at $\aleph_{\omega+1}$: Introduction

 In section \ref{sec:destructible} we will show that it is consistent to have a model in which the tree property holds at $\aleph_{\omega+1}$, but after collapsing $\aleph_1$, it fails.
 This extends a work by Cummings, Foreman and the second author \cite[Theorem 14]{CummingsForemanMagidor2001}.
 In this paper they show that it is possible that a weak square is added by a small forcing.
 Our arguments are very similar to the arguments there.
 In \cite{Rinot2009}, Rinot shows that it is consistent that there is no special Aronszajn tree on $\aleph_{\omega_1 + 1}$ and a $\sigma$-closed $\aleph_2$-Knaster forcing of cardinality $\aleph_3$ introduces one.
 We note that we do not know how to apply a similar argument for this case.

 In section \ref{sec:indestructible} we discuss three cases in which the tree property at a successor of a singular cardinal is somewhat indestructible.
-In \ref{subsec: indestructible omega^2} we will show that it is consistent that the tree property holds at $\aleph_{\omega^2+1}$ and it is indestructible under any forcing of cardinality $<\aleph_{\omega^2}$.
-In \ref{subsec: indestructible omega closed} and \ref{subsec: closed} we will show that the tree property at $\aleph_{\omega+1}$ can be made indestructible under small $\sigma$-closed forcings or arbitrary large $\aleph_{\omega+1}$-closed forcings.
+In \ref{subsec: indestructible omega^2} we will show that it is consistent that the tree property holds at $\aleph_{\omega^2+1}$ and it is indestructible under any forcing of cardinality ${<}\aleph_{\omega^2}$.
+In \ref{subsec: indestructible omega closed} we will show that the tree property at $\aleph_{\omega+1}$ can be made indestructible under small $\sigma$-closed forcings.